emersonbottero/vitepress-plugin-search/README.md

 Provide local search to your documentation site using [lunr](https://lunrjs.com/).
-It works for standard vitepress docs using the doc folder.

 ## Installing